yangwu1227/leetcode-ds-algo/hashing/check_for_existence/complexities.md

 In C++, the space complexity of this approach is $O(n)$ since we store the elements of the array in the set.

+---

+# Destination City

+Given an array of paths, where `paths[i] = [cityA_i, cityB_i]` means there exists a direct path going from `cityA_i` to `cityB_i`.
+Return the destination city, that is, the city without any path outgoing to another city.

+Note: It is guaranteed that the graph of paths forms a line without any loop, therefore, there will be exactly one destination city.

+## Time Complexity

+### Python

+We use the `collections.defaultdict` to build a hash map with city names as keys and count of incoming and outgoing paths as values.
+That is, for each city, we decrement the count when it is the departure city and increment the count when it is the destination city.
+This works because cities that are both departure and destination will cancel each other out, while the destination city will have a count of 1.
+This operation costs $O(n)$.

+We then iterate through the hash map to find the city with a count of 1, which costs $O(n)$ at worst.

+The overall time complexity is $O(n + n) = O(2n) = O(n)$.

+### C++

+We use an `std::unordered_map` called `destCounts` to count occurrences of each city as a destination and departure:

+* **City Counting**: Each city appearing as a departure has its count decremented, and each appearance as a destination increments its count.
+This is efficiently managed with the emplace function, which inserts a key-value pair if the key doesn't exist, and adjusts the count appropriately if it does.

+* **Destination Identification**: After building the map, we iterate over it to find a city whose final count is greater than zero, identifying it as the destination city since it's not used as a departure point.

+Both the above operations have a time complexity of $O(n)$, making the overall time complexity $O(n + n) = O(2n) = O(n)$.

+## Space Complexity

+For both Python and C++, the space complexity of this approach is $O(n)$ since we store the elements of the array in the hash map--- `collections.defaultdict` in Python and `std::unordered_map` in C++.